Motorcycle Gear: What Our Guides Use and Trust (2025)

 The most important factor with selection our gear is finding systems that perform as well on the bike as off.
 Heavy riding suits like the Klim Badlands, REV’IT!
 Defender, and others built for high-speed, high-impact crashes, tend to be too hot, and too cumbersome for our guides.
 We like to be able to step off the bike and not only be comfortable when walking around villages and small communities, but also sitting at a lunch table, or in a villager’s quaint home.

-We also - don’t like looking too much like astronauts.
+We also - don’t like looking too much like space men.
 That alone helps us feel more connected to the people of Nepal and not like aliens on invasion.

 CHOSING YOUR COLORS